CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 My main work today was actually only to refine my homework project (library).<br>
 The software from "Creatly", with which you can design your models online, helped me a lot.

+## Addendum for September 3rd, 2020

+After a good theoretical input from our trainer, we started to "normalize" our school and library exercise today.

+This is done as follows:

+### NORMALIZATION

+No redundant data (saves storage space, avoids contradicting content)

+No more and no less than requested may be changed!
+No more and no less than requested may be inserted!
+No more and no less than requested may be deleted!

+### 1NF -> INDIVISIBILITY (atomization) -> Each field only one value (multiple values ​​are not allowed)

+### 2NF -> REDUNDANZ Distribution of primary keys (no key dependencies)

+### 3NF -> HISTORY -> Split non-key attributes (Transitions)

+Based on this information, i tried to implement my concept of the school and the library.
+So far i've found it extremely difficult to display entities, relationships and the diagram correctly.

+We also tried to resolve N:M relationships into 1:N relationships.

+Aaargh!

 P.S: I hope to get more insight into the and structure of DBMS soon.